 This term applied to the change in the shape of the fetal head that takes place during its passage through the birth canal.

-Alteration in shape is possible because the bones of vault allow a slight degree of bending and the skull bone is able to override at the sutures.
+Alteration in shape is possible because the bones of the vault allow a slight degree of bending and the skull bone is able to override the sutures.
 The overriding allows a considerable reduction in the size of the presenting diameter.

 Moulding is a protective mechanism and prevents the fetal brain from being compressed.
 The skull of a preterm infant, being softer & often and having wider sutures, may mould excessively, the skull of a post-term infant does not mould well and have greater hardness.